misterjay12/CTEC298/README.md

-This file shows a code of printing Hello World
-The syntax is executed by using the command print
-The comand prints the string Hello World
+The files above show a variation of Python tutorials from various codes that produce different outputs of each code that is ran by a user